mmotti/pihole-gravity-optimise/README.md

 3. The script must be run as root (sudo)

 ### Installations:
+Update your list of available packages
+`sudo apt-get update`

 Make sure the following packages are installed:

 `sudo apt-get install python3 python3-pip python3-dev build-essential`